AnteDujic/Fundamentals-of-Data-Analysis/README.md

 *Due to the data being in different formats, there were different methods used to extract the data from the CAO website.
 More details on this in the notebook.*

-There are 5 questions answered in this notebook:

-1. What is CAO?
-2. How to load a data from a CAO website?
-3. How to clear the data?
-4. How to analyse and visually represent the analysis?
-5. What is the difference between the data in 2019., 2020. and 2021.?

 ### MY FINDINGS

 There were 1214 different courses running from 2019 to 2021 of which: